-- Don't assume it will never happen. - Be aware of your surroundings at all times, along with any possible dangers. - Know all the exits in your area. - Determine whether the space you are in can be locked. - Know your building name, exact address, floor, and room number. - Have an escape plan.
+- Don't assume it will never happen. - Watch the Active Aggressor training video on the ECU Police website - Be aware of your surroundings at all times, along with any possible dangers. - Know all the exits in your area. - Determine whether the space you are in can be locked. - Know your building name, exact address, floor, and room number. - Have an escape plan.